orthopus/01-elecwrist/README.md

 This repository contents documentation of ELECWRIST product: it is a prosthetic wrist which allows electrical connexion of a myoelectric hand.
 It is based on the [universal wrist](https://github.com/orthopus/01-wrist) design, sharing the same functions and specifications, except it adds the electrical connexion feature.

+The Elecwrist is compatible with any standard ORTHOPUS mechanical tool.
+WARNING: when using a mechanical tool with Elecwrist, please turn off power supply and remove the battery.

 ## WARNING NOTICE BEFORE STARTING